Chondria/SiB/docs/deep-dive-into-substrate-consensus-part-1.md

 ## Overview of Blockchain Consensus

-Detailed articles about consensus mechanisms leverage in Substrate have been provided [here](https://medium.com/polkadot-network/polkadot-consensus-part-1-introduction-3e3cd6237243) and [here](https://wiki.polkadot.network/docs/learn-consensus#why-do-we-need-consensus).
+Detailed articles about consensus mechanisms used in Substrate have been provided [here](https://medium.com/polkadot-network/polkadot-consensus-part-1-introduction-3e3cd6237243) and [here](https://wiki.polkadot.network/docs/learn-consensus#why-do-we-need-consensus).
-In this section, we will highlight some important concepts relevant to general concept consensus and briefly mention out-of-box consensus mechanisms made available in Substrate.
+In this section, we will highlight some important concepts relevant to general concept of consensus and briefly mention out-of-box consensus mechanisms made available in Substrate.

 Consensus mechanisms describe how the state transition changes reach some form